radius-project/bicep-types-aws/artifacts/bicep/aws/aws.route53recoverycontrol/default/types.md

 * **Status**: string (ReadOnly): The deployment status of the routing control.
 Status can be one of the following: PENDING, DEPLOYED, PENDING_DELETION.
 * **Tags**: [Tag](#tag)[] (WriteOnly): A collection of tags associated with a resource

-## AssertionRule
-### Properties
-* **AssertedControls**: string[] (Required): The routing controls that are part of transactions that are evaluated to determine if a request to change a routing control state is allowed.
-For example, you might include three routing controls, one for each of three AWS Regions.
-* **WaitPeriodMs**: int (Required): An evaluation period, in milliseconds (ms), during which any request against the target routing controls will fail.
-This helps prevent "flapping" of state.
-The wait period is 5000 ms by default, but you can choose a custom value.

 ## GatingRule
 ### Properties
 * **GatingControls**: string[] (Required): The gating controls for the gating rule.
 That is, routing controls that are evaluated by the rule configuration that you specify.